jxfuller1/Extended-QTableView/README.md

 3) Add clear function to Qtableview if user clears table to populate table with new data.
 The clear function will make sure all necessary variables get safely reset

+4) Need to do some additional testing with the various options to squash bugs

 Header drop down filters and sub-tables for each row: